maverstr/FabAcademy2021-Maxime_Verstraeten/docs/modules/module03.md

 So the main idea is that power is transmitted from a primary to a secondary (my circuit).
 The device should work on the principle of mutual induction between the two coils.
 The magnetic flux generated by the emitter coil gets linked to the secondary and a voltage is generated in the secondary (also called EMF (electromotor force)).

-The EMF is directly proportional to the derivative of the current in the primary (E = -d(phi)/dt, with phi the magnetic flux capted by the secondary which depends itself of the number of coils).
+The EMF is directly proportional to the derivative of the current in the primary (E = -d(phi)/dt, with phi the magnetic flux captured by the secondary which depends on itself of the number of coils).

-So basically, on the primary I will need a fast-switching current.
-Common AC voltage is 50Hz, which is absolutely not enough.
-The idea is therefore to use a class E amplifier which can translate DC current into alternative current with minimal loss (an oscillator circuit).
+So basically, on the primary, I will need a fast-switching current.
+The common AC voltage is 50Hz, which is not enough.
+The idea is therefore to use a class E amplifier that can translate DC into an alternating current with minimal loss (an oscillator circuit).

 <figure> <center>
   <img src="./../../img/mod03/classE.jpg" alt="logo text" width="80%" />